psychcomposite/psychcomposite.github.io/framework/primitives/imposing.md

 # Imposing (I)

->A preference to enforce your own order and structure in the outside world, instead of reconciling with external ambiguity.
+>A preference to prioritize and impose one's own internal system or worldview over adapting to external ambiguity or reconciling with differing perspectives.

-## Linkages
+## Proxies

+### Neurophysiological

+* Reliance on fp1 over fp2

-### Proxies
+### Psychometric

 * Ambiguity intolerance
-* High score on 'Orderliness' in the Big Five

-### Neurophysiological presentation

-* High activity in anterior cingulate cortex (ACC)
-* Effective context-dependent suppression of the default-mode network